Astrix-4/Column-Generation-3D-Bin-Packing/README.md

 This framework is developed as part of ongoing operations research and structural modeling at the Indian Institute of Technology Delhi (IITD) within the Mechanical Engineering department computational pipelines.

-Special acknowledgment to Professor Saikat Sarkar for project direction and research parameters regarding applied optimization modeling.
+Special acknowledgment to Professor Prashant Palkar for project direction and research parameters regarding applied optimization modeling.

 If referencing this solver architecture in academic literature, please cite: